10 Healthiest Cheeses for Weight Loss: Dietitian-Approved Choices

 Heart Health

 Healthier cheese options, with lower saturated fats, support heart health.
 Goat’s cheese, easier to digest with about 75 calories per ounce, contains moderate fat levels beneficial for cardiovascular health.
 Ricotta, at 90 calories and 7 grams of protein per ounce, is another heart-healthy choice.
+Similar to how cilantro supports heart health through detoxification, selecting the right cheese can contribute to cardiovascular wellness.

 Gut Health